michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 3. and Philipos, and Bar-Tholmai, and Thoma, and Mathai the tribute-gatherer, and Jakubbar-Chalphai, and Labi who was surnamed Thadai,

-4. and Shemun the zealous,Kenanaia. and Jihuda S'carjuta, he who betrayed him.
+4. and Shemun the zealous,

 5. These twelve Jeshu sent, and commanded them and said, In the way of the heathens go not, and into the city of the Shomroyee do not enter;